 FairPlane UK will only charge a fee depending on the amount of flight delay compensation we manage to obtain for you.
-This performance-based fee is up to a maximum of 21% of the obtained compensation plus VAT.
-We also insure your claim to safeguard you financially should your case be lost.
-The cost of this is £27.50 and is also deducted from your flight delay compensation…but only if you win.
+This performance-based fee is a £25 Admin Fee plus 25% + VAT of the compensation recovered. …but only if you win.

 Whilst it may be physically possible for you to make a claim for flight compensation yourself, the service FairPlane UK provides brings with it many benefits.
 In the first instance by asking us to take on your claim, you instantly step away from the effort and stress that potentially accompany making a claim.
 Secondly, we bring with us expertise and experience.
 Our lawyers have already succeeded with thousands of flight delay claims against the airlines.
 We have access to multiple databases on flight movements, weather, airports and on European and national passenger law.
 The combination of the flight data made available and legal expertise enables us to maximize your chances of success and shortens the processing time significantly.
 80% of all flight delay compensation cases received are concluded with the maximum amount of compensation paid.
 Finally, you will no doubt of read in the national press that the airlines are often far from accommodating when faced with claims for compensation, even when they are totally legitimate.
 We hear stories all the time about how requests for compensation are denied incorrectly or simply ignore when made by individuals.
 The airlines know they can’t ignore us, and we will ensure that your flight delay compensation claim is taken seriously and processed quickly by the airline.
 We will strongly enforce your right to any flight delay compensation you are legally owed.